jadebono/DLT5141/html/exercises.md

 ```

 4. Attributes do not have an order, and can be in any order from left to right, but if you put them in alphabetical order it will be much easier to work out if you're missing any.

+---

+## `The Model Web Page`

+These set of exercises are intended to consolidate the materials covered in [Basics of HTML Elements and Attributes](/html/html.md) by taking you gradually through the steps to recreate the model web page here: [Jamie Oliver's Roast Leg of Lamb](../webpage/index.html).
+All resources are in the [web page folder](../webpage/).
+You are welcome to make use of these resources to recreate this web or create your own web page with your own resources.

+---

 ## `Question 1 - The DOCTYPE declaration`